← Back to Blog

 What do AI business statistics measure?

-They measure how businesses are actually using AI, what impact it is having on productivity and costs, how prepared leaders and workers are, and whether policy, training, and trust are keeping up with adoption.
+They show how businesses are actually using AI, what impact it is having on productivity and costs, how prepared leaders and workers are, and whether training and governance are keeping pace with adoption.

-Are NZ businesses seeing real returns from AI?
+Are New Zealand businesses already seeing measurable gains from AI?

-What is the biggest business bottleneck in NZ AI adoption now?
+What is the biggest business bottleneck for AI in New Zealand now?

-The numbers point to strategy and workforce readiness.
-Microsoft found 74% of NZ leaders worry their organisation lacks a plan and vision for AI, while training, policy maturity, and employee trust still lag behind usage.
+The main bottlenecks are strategy, training, and workforce alignment.
+Microsoft found 74% of NZ leaders worry their organisation lacks a plan and vision for AI, while RNZ reported 79% of businesses are unsure how to train workers to use AI productively.

 What should a NZ business do with these AI statistics?